 At this boutique winery in the ancient heart of Chianti, "Laura" is the name given to the best vintages.
 Parker guests receive a complimentary sampling of these elixirs during a cantina visit on Monday afternoons.
-The estate produces organic Chianti Classico wine, olive oil and grappa.
+The estate produces organic Chianti Classico wine and olive oil.
 During the week, it's possible to order a casual light lunch that includes the estate wines.
 Guests may also purchase wine and oil and have it shipped back home.

 The four cottages we chose are all part of the same stone structure.
 Moro opens onto a patio that's shared with Laura.
 From their own furnished area, guests of Moro look out over the vine laden hills.
 Inside, the simple country decor complements the authentic setting.
 Moro's living room features a large open-hearth fireplace.
 For those traveling with a child, a small second bedroom with a child's bed can be opened for a fee.
 The windows are screened, and the bathroom has a heated towel rack and a hair dryer.

-The reception office arranges a number of services: bicycle rental including kid size bikes, hiking maps for trails around the estate, access to a pay-per-use washing machine and cleaning service.
-They take reservations for the classic Tuscan dinner served on Monday evenings in the large recreation cottage and can have continental breakfast delivered to your cottage.
+The reception office arranges a number of services: bicycle rental delivery including kid size bikes, access to a pay-per-use washing machine/ dryer and a cleaning service.
+They take reservations for the classic Tuscan dinner served on a different night each week in the large recreation cottage and can have continental breakfast delivered to your cottage.

-The recreation cottage is open for all guests to enjoy and offers travel books, games, an outdoor BBQ and pizza oven.
+The recreation cottage is open for all guests to enjoy and offers use of an outdoor BBQ.
 Morning cooking classes take place in this cottage.
 They must be reserved when booking.
 Participants can request taking a trip into Panzano or Castellina to shop for fresh ingredients to make a scrumptious four course meal.

 An unpaved, wooded half mile leads to the SS222, the Chianti wine road in a scant half mile.
 From there, it's a 10 minute drive to either Castellina's shops and restaurants or Panzano's Sunday morning outdoor market; Radda in Chianti: 15 minutes; Monteriggioni: 25; Siena or Greve in Chianti: 30; San Gimignano or Florence: 45; Montecatini Terme: 60; Volterra or Arezzo: 70; Montepulciano, Cortona or Lucca: 90; Montalcino: 100; Assisi or Pisa: 2 hours; Cinque Terre: 3 hours.